nufuturo-ufcg/clj-smells-catalog/README.md

                          {:first-name "Charlie" :last-name "Brown" :age 25}]))
 ```

-* __Refactoring:__ Long function make the code harder to understand and reuse.
+* __Refactoring:__ Long functions make the code harder to understand and reuse.
 By breaking them into smaller, well-named functions, we improve modularity and maintainability.

 ```clojure
 (defn is-adult? [user]